mykltronn/snippet-organizer/README.md

 ### Your application must:

-- have a comprehensive set of tests for all controllers and models
 - have registration and login
 - allow you to create a snippet
 - allow you to see a list of all your snippets